sassdawe/hnd3884.github.io/_posts/en.md

 Connection: Keep-Alive
 ```

 The variable sk here is the sessionKey passed into the FetchBinaryData function, of the form guid1_guid2 where guid1 is the id of the database and guid2 is the id of the ChartImageSessionBlock.
 To exploit the bug, we will change guid2 to the id of another session state that contains the binarydata that causes the vulnerability.
-So after completing the error triggering process, the next thing to do is figure out how to put any binary data into the session state table in the database.
+The next thing to do is figure out how to put any binary data into the session state table in the database.

 [An article](https://www.zerodayinitiative.com/blog/2021/3/17/cve-2021-27076-a-replay-style-deserialization-attack-against-sharepoint) is published on the ZDI site about A previous vulnerability with code CVE-2021-27076 related to session state, using attachment mechanism on infopath form.
 When starting to create a new item in an infopath list, the item will be registered with a session key of __itemId__.
 Next, when attaching a file to this new item, that file will be saved as a binary data in the database with the key __attachmentId__.

-Any binary data will be in the attachment file, and __attachmentId__ is what we need to get to trigger the vulnerability.
+Arbitrary binary data is in the attachment file, and __attachmentId__ is what we need to get to trigger the vulnerability.
 The problem is that when creating a new item in the infolist, only __itemId__ will be returned in response.
 Through building the lab, found that the value of __attachmentId__ is in the binarydata of the item, so we need to find a way to get __attachmentId__ through __itemId__.
 The ZDI article also showed how to solve this problem, which is to replay __itemId__ to FormServerAttachments.aspx, which will take the item's binarydata and return it as a file.

-Here there are two directions to find the right request to FormServerAttachments.aspx, one is to try the functions, the other is to read the code and create the request yourself.
+Here there are two directions to find the right request to FormServerAttachments.aspx, one is to try the functions, the other is to read the code and craft the request yourself.
 The first option will be better because it will save time and we will also get a right-format request.
 In case the function cannot be determined, it is mandatory to follow option 2 to read the code.
 Because the binary is returned as a file, the FileDownload function caught my eye.

 ```csharp
 // Microsoft.Office.InfoPath.Server.Controls.FormServerAttachments.FileDownload(HttpContext)